dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Tested macOS**

-* Monterey 12.2 with OC77  1/10/2022; updates to OC81using OpenCore Aux Tools works great.
+* Monterey 12.2 with OC77  1/10/2022; update to OC81using OpenCore Aux Tools works great.
 * Update to MacOS 12.4 works great.

 **Hardware**